squidsoup/mushrooms-russia-history-ebook/README.md

 ### Completed

-* Chapter layout
-* Some frontmatter
+* Frontmatter
 * Preface
 * Biblio
-* Chapter I-IV
+* All Chapters
-* Chapter V, Books 1-21

 ### Todo

 * Proof-reading (particularly noting text requiring correction from the original, enumerated in [errors.md](errors.md)
-* List of Plates/Illustrations need links
+* List of Illustrations need links
 * Indicies
   * Index of Mushroom Names is full of errors, which require reference to the original for corrections.
   * Indicies require links to anchors within the text.
-* Migrate to epub3 toc.
-* Add copyright page.

 ## Contributing